michaelpearce21/CI_MS1_DAL/README.md

 * Assistance in centering elements vertically wihtin containers was taken from here, specifically from 'Update 2020' comment by Zim: https://stackoverflow.com/questions/22196587/how-to-vertically-center-a-container-in-bootstrap

 * Base code for embedding the PDF in the menu page came from this: https://stackoverflow.com/questions/14690000/how-to-embed-a-pdf.
 In particular the answer from Vuk Vasić.
 I'm particulary indebted as making the Adobe API work was not going well...

+* Code for ARIA improvment and passing the WAVE validator from https://scottvinkle.me/blogs/work/hidden-content.
+This allowed me to use a visuallyhidden attribute to add screen reader text to icon only links that were present.

+* Code to help correctly size Bootstrap 5 carousel using CSS found at https://stackoverflow.com/questions/38695846/change-height-of-bootstrap-carousel-keeping-it-responsive/38696655.

 #### Media acknoweldgements: